A beautiful run past fields of tulips and lilacs

 The run continues through the outskirts of downtown and heads out into the beautiful countryside where you'll be greeted with big open fields and a rural landscape of farmhouses, barns, and livestock.
 A large variety of birds are attracted to this confluence area of the Columbia River Valley.

 At Dike Road, runners head north for a 6+ mile down and back the Columbia River.
 The route then continues south on Dike Road for almost 5 miles.
 At mile 15 3/4 the route will head north for a 6 mile loop, called Veterans Loop, through scenic farmlands.
-From mile marker 16 to 17 participants will go past 400 photos of deceased veterans who gave their lives for the United States of America.
+From mile marker 12.5 to 13.5 participants will go past 300 photos of deceased veterans who gave their lives for the United States of America.
 We call this the “Remembrance Mile”.
-Runners will then cross over the 3/4 mile gravel dike along the north fork of the Lewis River.
+Runners will then run around the 6 mile veterans loop with views of the north fork of the Lewis River.
 Upon crossing the dike, marathoners take a short down and back to the boat launch before setting off on the last 2 miles.
 For the home stretch, fields upon fields of Holland America Flower Gardens' colorful tulips spread out on both sides of the road.

 Enjoy the beauty of spring in the air as you run past tulips and continue to the finish line at Horseshoe Lake to relax with a refreshing micro brew, cold root beer, or juice!